14.2h | 2002 | Westfalen Pony Stallion

 FS Pour l’Amour – Night Star I – Nobel

-Popeye’s dam, Nice Touch, a Westphalian breeding federation show winner, is a States Premium mare by Night Star I. She has produced four St. Premium daughters in addition to Popeye.
-Night Star I, won his licensing and placed second at the Bundeschampionat for show jumping ponies in 1987.
-He has sired approved stallions, including North Star and Nanuc, States Premium mares, and Bundeschampionat winners such as Night Dream.
+Popeye’s sire competed in the Bundeschampionat for dressage ponies three times and has sired a number of approved sons and several highly decorated mares.
+Popeye’s dam is a Westphalian breeding federation show winner and received her States Premium status.
+She has produced four States Premium daughters in addition to Popeye.
+Popeye’s grandsire, Night Star I, won his licensing and placed second at the Bundeschampionat for show jumping ponies in 1987.

 Video & Pedigree

 Performance Test: 8.3 Overall Dressage Index 80, Jumping Index 75

 - Scores of 9 & 9.5 on walk and 9 on character

 2011: Reserve Champion BLM Finals ~ Fourth Level

 2010: USDF All-Breeds Awards ~ Westfalen 1st Third Level

 2008: Champion Second Level ~ East Coast Pony Cup